luau-lang/luau/rfcs/unsealed-table-literals.md

 tables.
 The trade-off is that that would be more precise, at the cost of adding user-visible complexity to the type system.

-We could contine to treat array-like tables as sealed.
+We could continue to treat array-like tables as sealed.